Grace Stone Coates: Montana

 Grace moved to Stevensville, Montana, to be closer to her sister Helen, and started teaching.
 She later moved to Butte, where she met her future husband, Henderson Coates.
 The two married in 1910 and moved to Martinsdale, where her husband opened a general store with his brother.
 Grace taught in Martinsdale from 1914 to 1919 and was the Meagher County Superintendent from 1918 to 1921.
 This is where she started writing.
 Her first poem, "The Intruder", was published in Poetry, a Magazine of Verse.

 In 1927 H.G.
 Merriam asked Coates to help him with a literary magazine, The Frontier: A Magazine of the West.
 She started writing articles and poems for the magazine and before long became the assistant editor.
 Merriam encouraged her to get her work published, helped her find publishers, and in 1931 she published her first short story collection, Black Cherries, and her first book of poems, Mead & Mangel-Wurzel.
-Coates worked for the magazine based in of Northwest Montana, until it stopped circulating in 1939.
+Coates worked for the magazine based in northwest Montana until it stopped circulating in 1939.
 During the Great Depression, Coates helped write the WPA Federal Writers' Project Montana state guidebook.
 Coates stopped writing seriously in the 1930s, but she continued to participate in her favorite form of writing through letters.
 After her death, her letters were collected and used to illustrate her life in a biography written by Lee Rostad.

 Grace started losing some of her mental capacity when her husband died.
 She began to see things that were not there, such as intruders in her house, and was found wandering around outside in the middle of the night.
 She had a hard time remembering when and what she ate, and suffered from malnutrition.
 Her neighbors in Martinsdale got together in 1963 to move her to a retirement home in Bozeman.
 There, with a healthy diet and adequate rest, she was able to write a column for the Bozeman Daily Chronicle.
-The column was named Hillcrest Highlights, for the Hillcrest Retirement Homein which she lived.
+The column was named Hillcrest Highlights, for the Hillcrest Retirement Home in which she lived.
 Coates died in 1976 at the age of 95.
 According to her wishes, her body was cremated and the ashes were scattered west of Martinsdale in one of the places she loved to walk.